Gosaikunda Trek 5 Days

 Physical Fitness

 The Gosaikunda 5 days trek is a moderate trek.
 Most of the trail is easy and flat.
 There are some parts that are rough and steep.
-Hence, you need to have some level of physical fitness to complete this trek comfortably.
+Hence, you need to have some level of physical fitness and good health to complete this trek comfortably.

 Find our guidelines on training for Trekking in Nepal here.